The Mollusk: Reception

 Sara Scribner of Los Angeles Times described The Mollusk as a "poppier, less fractured album" in 1997.
-Rob Brunner of Entertainment Weekly gave it a C on June 27, 1997.
-He considered it a return to the band's previous sound, and critiqued its "juvenility".
-He said, "after a strange detour with the flippant 12 Golden Country Greats, this alt-rock comedy act returns to past albums’ suburban-stoners-with-a-tape-deck silliness with The Mollusk."
-J.W Lim of the Associated Press wrote in 1997 that "Ween gets back to genre hopping with The Mollusk".
+Rob Brunner of Entertainment Weekly gave it a C. He considered it a return to the band's previous sound, and critiqued its "juvenility".
+He said, "After a strange detour with the flippant 12 Golden Country Greats, this alt-rock comedy act returns to past albums’ suburban-stoners-with-a-tape-deck silliness with The Mollusk."
+J.W Lim of the Associated Press wrote that "Ween gets back to genre hopping with The Mollusk".
 He considered "Ocean Man" to be the strongest track on the album, and described "Pink Eye (On My Leg)" as being a song that "could be the theme for a sitcom about an intergalatic salvage operator and his space dog sparky."
-On June 23, 1997, Rolling Stones Neva Chonin called "Mutilated Lips" the funniest track on the album, and said "Ween may be weird, but they're rarely weird in the same way twice", adding that "there's likely a wonderfully wack techno album on the horizon."
-In her July 1, 1997 review, Lynn Gellar of Bomb magazine wrote that Ween were equivalent to meeting a man at a party who was "willing to do anything for a laugh."
+Rolling Stones Neva Chonin called "Mutilated Lips" the funniest track on the album, and said "Ween may be weird, but they're rarely weird in the same way twice", adding that "there's likely a wonderfully wack techno album on the horizon."
+Lynn Gellar of Bomb magazine wrote that Ween were equivalent to meeting a man at a party who was "willing to do anything for a laugh."
 She added that, "the fact that they’re great musicians capable of jumping genres every album is just icing on a sardonic cake."
 In September 1997, Lisa Harwin of The Michigan Daily labelled it "another collection of weirdness".

-In their September 1997 review, CMJ referred to the album as "twisted parody pop", writing, "The Mollusk finds the Ween 'brothers' returning from the Nashville stylings of 12 Golden Country Greats to the safety and comfort of their own living room, bedroom, basement, or wherever it is they record, for another artful and offensive hit-and-run job on an array of genres".
+CMJ referred to the album as "twisted parody pop", writing, "The Mollusk finds the Ween 'brothers' returning from the Nashville stylings of 12 Golden Country Greats to the safety and comfort of their own living room, bedroom, basement, or wherever it is they record, for another artful and offensive hit-and-run job on an array of genres".